 Data reported by grantees for this project were used to evaluate program performance, support grantees in conducting continuous quality improvement, and to report to federal funders on program outcomes, including:

 • Number of family planning clients tested for HIV through this grant;

 • Percentage of HIV tests performed using rapid versus standard test technology;

 • Percent HIV positivity by age, gender, race and ethnicity;

 • Percentage of positive clients referred for follow-up services; and

 • Percentage of HIV positive clients linked to care within 3 months.

-CAI uses these data to help inform OPA's annual report to the Secretary's Minority AIDS Initiative Fund (SMAIF).
-Grantees are provided with a detailed summary of HIV testing outcomes for their own projects to help them monitor their progress in achieving objectives.
-All reports are presented and distributed at an Annual Technical Support Conference.
-Data are also used to inform reports and presentations by OPA on HIV prevention activities conducted in support of the SMAIF and National HIV/AIDS Strategy.
+CAI used these data to help inform OPA's annual report to the Secretary's Minority AIDS Initiative Fund (SMAIF).
+Grantees were provided with a detailed summary of HIV testing outcomes for their own projects to help them monitor their progress in achieving objectives.
+All reports were presented and distributed at an Annual Technical Support Conference.
+Data were also used to inform reports and presentations by OPA on HIV prevention activities conducted in support of the SMAIF and National HIV/AIDS Strategy.